realshantanu/AssignmentMS_API/Application.md

 - A teacher can list all assignments submitted to him
 - A teacher can grade an assignment submitted to him

-## Challenge
+## Completed Challenge

-Please fork the repository into your account and continue the development in your fork.

-Your tasks
+### Tasks Completed
-- Add missing APIs mentioned here and get the automated tests to pass
+- Add missing APIs mentioned and get the automated tests to pass
 - Add tests for grading API
-- Please be aware that intentional bugs have been incorporated into the application, leading to test failures.
-Kindly address and rectify these issues as part of the assignment.
+- Intentional bugs have been fixed into the application, which were leading to test failures.
-- All tests should pass
+- All tests passed
-- Get the test coverage to 94% or above
+- Got the test coverage 94%
-- There are certain SQL tests present inside `tests/SQL/`.
-You have to write SQL in following files:
+- There are certain SQL tests present inside `tests/SQL/`. written SQL in following files:
     - count_grade_A_assignments_by_teacher_with_max_grading.sql
     - number_of_assignments_per_state.sql
-- Optionally, Dockerize your application by creating a Dockerfile and a docker-compose.yml file, providing clear documentation on building and running the application with Docker, to stand out in your submission
+- Dockerize application by creating a Dockerfile and a docker-compose.yml file

-***Once you are done with your task, please use [this form](https://forms.gle/dJLNMyBmBCJSv6EH7) to complete your submission.***

-You will hear back within 48 hours from us via email.

-## Available APIs
+## APIs

 ### Auth
 - header: "X-Principal"